-Black Hills or bust beretofore mentioned came next.
+Black Hills or bust heretofore mentioned came next.

-Adam Horffer's advertising "cone," mounted on his delivery wagon followed and represented the various branches of trade in which Mr. Hoeffer does a thriving
+Adam Hoeffer's Advertising "cone," mounted on his delivery wagon followed and represented the various branches of trade in which Mr. Hoeffer does a thriving business.

-A company of cavalry under the command of Major Wm.
+A company of cavalry under the command of major Wm.
 H. Lusk, now appeared and made quite and imposing appearance.
-His Centennial rig gave the Major very much the appearance of the hero of Valley Forge.
+His Centennial rig gave the Major very much the appearance or the hero of Valley Forge.

-C. L. Busch's "Lumber car" under the superintendence of a valiant old wood-man Capt.
+C. L. Busch's "Lumber car" under the superintendence of a valiant, old woodman Capt.
 Opel's battery brought up the rear.

-DECORATIONS.
+DECORATIONS

-The decorations at the Capitol, excited the admiration of all.
-If it was known, under what difficulties and discouragement the work was performed, the grafification would have been deeper still.
-Mrs. Suter, with her customary energy and good taste arranged every thing and to her and her industrious and patriotic assistants, Miss Sallie Gross, Miss Mary Knaup Miss Carrie Kaiser, Miss Mary Kochtitzky, Mr. C. G. Guenther, Mr. Hugh Rice, Mr. J. C. Fisher, and others, is due all the credit and glory of this work.
+The decorations At the Capitol excited the admiration of all.
+If it was known, under what difficulties and discouragement the work was performed, the gratification would have been deeper still.
+Mrs. Suter, with her customary energy and good taste arranged everything and to her nnd her industrious and patriotic assistants, Miss Sallie Gross, Miss Mary Knaup, Miss Carrie Kaiser, Miss Mary Kochtitzky, Mr. C.G.
+Guenther.
+Mr. Hugh Rice.
+Mr. J. C. Fisher, and others, is due all the credit and glory of this work.

-If the time allotted had been longer and the appropriation allowed been la rger the decorations might have been more claborate, but there could not have been in better taste.
+If the time allotted had been longer and the appropriation allowed been larger the decorations might have been more elaborate, but there could not have been in better taste.